 This page lists each server, its tools/list name and version, and every tool it exposes with the tool’s name, one-line description, and zod input schema.
-Two servers (memory, teamchat) carry an authoritative connection-bound scope that the calling model cannot override: the anti-spoof binding, covered per server below.
+Three servers (tasks, memory, teamchat) carry an authoritative connection-bound scope that the calling model cannot override: the anti-spoof binding, covered per server below.

 Tasks server

-createTasksServer(db) → clawboo-tasks.
+createTasksServer(db, opts?) → clawboo-tasks.
 A protocol façade over the durable board so any runtime can coordinate on the same kanban board.
-The atomic claim surfaces a conflict as a tool-error the model must not retry (the “never retry a 409” rule).
+The atomic claim surfaces a conflict as a tool-error the model must not retry (the “never retry a 409” rule). opts.readOnly serves only list_tasks and get_task, which is how a team agent gets board visibility without racing the engine’s claims.

-A few tools return a tool-error (isError: true) rather than throwing: get_task on an unknown id, claim_task / assign_task on a conflict, update_task_status / block_task / unblock_task on an illegal state-machine transition.
+A few tools return a tool-error (isError: true) rather than throwing: get_task on an unknown id, claim_task / assign_task on a conflict, update_task_status / block_task / unblock_task on an illegal state-machine transition, link_task on a dependency cycle, and create_task / create_subtask when the parent is unknown, the parent is already at its child-count or depth ceiling, or the root-creation rate is exhausted.

 list_tasks